maxtkc/mvths-wiki/docs/047a-light-display-project.rst

   #.
 Software: The color of the lights must change based on an internal timing routine or external factors such as temperature or proximity.

-You are welcome to build the parts for this project in any order, but we want you to create a time line for your project before starting.

-Design basic microcontroller circuit on breadboard.
-Set up the breadboard with USB power.
-Determine how your light will change over time or in response to an external sensor.
-Implement the step 3 into your breadboard design.
-Design printed circuit board in CAD based directly on your breadboard circuit.
-(Do not print circuit yet) Create a single project in CAD that includes:
-An acrylic panel with rastered design
-An imported 3D rendering of your circuit board
-The main housing for your project
-An LED light strip and all other components of your project.
-Print parts in cardboard and assemble.
-Print and assemble your circuit board.
-Print final design
-Specifications